How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-""Thank you for your balanced feedback.
-We're happy the appetizers and ambiance were enjoyable!
+""Thank you for taking the time to share your feedback.
+We're glad the appetizers and ambiance were enjoyable!
 We take your note about the main course seriously — would you mind sharing which dish it was?
-We'd love to have our chef review it.
-Your next visit will be better, and we'd appreciate the chance to prove it.""
+We'd love to have our kitchen team take a look.
+We hope you'll give us another chance."

-Why it works: Validates what worked, takes ownership of what didn't, asks for details to actually fix the problem.
+Why it works: Validates what worked, takes ownership of what didn't, and asks for details to actually fix the problem.
+Real businesses that ask specific follow-up questions in 3-star responses see higher return rates.

 Review: "Expected more based on the reviews.
 It was fine but nothing special."